afsal137/eksdemo/README.md

 # eksdemo
 This is a project to deploy a highly available sample application stack in AWS.
 EKS Fargate is used along with Multi AZ RDS using Terraform.

+# PreRequisites
+Fully functional AWS CLI with all the required access.

 # Architecture Diagram
 ![eksdemo_architecture](https://github.com/afsal137/eksdemo/assets/9499064/4a5c9092-5ccd-41a7-bdf0-4082497e41c4)